 Diagnostic criteria for diabetes mellitus:

-• fasting plasma glucose more than 7.0 mmol / l (126 mg%);
+• fasting plasma glucose more than 7.0 mmol/l (126 mg%);

-• capillary blood glucose on an empty stomach more than 6.1 mmol / l (110 mg%);
+• fasting capillary blood glucose more than 6.1 mmol/l (110 mg%);

-• plasma glucose (capillary blood) 2 hours after a meal (or a load of 75 g of glucose) more than 11.1 mmol / l (200 mg%).
+• plasma glucose (capillary blood) 2 hours after a meal (or a load of 75 g of glucose) more than 11.1 mmol/l (200 mg%).

-Slowly progressive autoimmune diabetes in adults (LADA)
+Slowly progressive autoimmune diabetes of adults (LADA)

 LADA is characterized by the following features: